beloninvv/beloninvv/README.md

 -->
 📌 About me

-💻 I work as a data scientist at GlowByte
+💻 I work as a middle risk data scientist at GlowByte

 🤓 Bachelor's degree at the Moscow Institute of Physics and Technology (Applied Mathematics)
 Master's degree at the same institute (Сomputer science and Engineering)